tek79/node-red-contrib-i2clcd-alt/README.md

 - ARM-based SBC with i2c bus
 - 1602 or 2004 LCD panel that has a PCF8574T/AT i2c driver
-- i2c-bus node (available in npm repo)
+- node dependencies: i2c-bus, sleep

 ****Notes****

 - Rate limiting of incoming messages is not necessary when using this library.

-- Node sleep (dependency) seems to install with some errors under Node versions > 8.x, investigating replacing this althoug it appears to be working.
+- Node sleep (dependency) seems to install with some errors under Node versions > 8.x, investigating replacing this although it appears to be working.

 Tek79